 Release semantics is a property which can only apply to operations which write to shared memory, whether they are read-modify-write operations or plain stores.
 The operation is then considered a write-release.
 Release semantics prevent memory reordering of the write-release with any read or write operation which precedes it in program order.

 Once you digest the above definitions, it’s not hard to see that acquire and release semantics can be achieved using simple combinations of the memory barrier types I described at length in my previous post.
 The barriers must (somehow) be placed after the read-acquire operation, but before the write-release.
+[Update: Please note that these barriers are technically more strict than what’s required for acquire and release semantics on a single memory operation, but they do achieve the desired effect.]

 What’s cool is that neither acquire nor release semantics requires the use of a